Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.48 =
-- Added per-product tax variations option.
+- Added per-region tax variations option.
 - Added checkbox variation type.
 - Improved layout and functionality of some admin-side pages.
 - Only users with admin capabilities can edit products now.